cicl-stanford/counterfactual_agents/README.md

 python main.py --experiment 1 --cf
 ```
 Other flags that can be added:
-*   ``--visualize`` will generate step-by-step images and a gif of the specified trial (or all trials), which will be saved in ``trials/`` within the corresponding experiment subfolder, named by trial number.
+*   ``--visualize`` will generate step-by-step images and a gif of the specified trial (or all trials), which will be saved in ``trials`` within the corresponding experiment subfolder, named by trial number.
 *  ``--verbose`` will print out step-by-step information about each agent's plan as the trial is being generated.
 *  ``--n-simulations <n>`` specifies the number of counterfactual simulations to run, default 500.